University of Michigan basketball scandal: Background

-In the early morning of February 17, 1996, a Ford Explorer driven by Michigan basketball player Maurice Taylor went out of control while returning along M-14 from a party in Detroit, 40 mi east of Michigan's campus in Ann Arbor.
+In the early morning of February 17, 1996, a Ford Explorer driven by University of Michigan basketball player Maurice Taylor went out of control while returning along M-14 from a party in Detroit, 40 mi east of Michigan's campus in Ann Arbor.
 Among the passengers was high school star Mateen Cleaves, who was on his official recruiting visit.
-When an investigation revealed that the trip included a visit to the home of team booster Eddie L. "Ed" Martin, Michigan investigated his relationship with their men's basketball program.
+When an investigation revealed that the trip included a visit to the home of Michigan team booster Eddie L. "Ed" Martin, Michigan investigated his relationship with their men's basketball program.

 Martin was reportedly returning to Ann Arbor from Detroit with Taylor, Cleaves, Bullock, Ron Oliver, Robert Traylor, and Willie Mitchell after a party that included drugs, strippers and alcohol.
 Accounts of the party vary.
 By some accounts the party was hosted by Martin, but by other accounts Martin's house was a stop on the way to a party at Detroit's Westin Hotel.
 Martin, a retired electrician who worked at Ford Motor Company's River Rouge Complex, provided all the players with money.
 A 2003 profile in ESPN the Magazine detailed how Martin operated a numbers game in the Rouge factory:

 During the rollover accident, Traylor broke his arm and was lost for the season.
 Mitchell transferred from Michigan to the University of Alabama-Birmingham (UAB) after his junior season (1995–1996).
 Taylor, Traylor, Bullock, and Cleaves (who eventually signed with rival Michigan State) all went on to be drafted by National Basketball Association (NBA) teams.
 Bullock played in various foreign leagues but never in the NBA.

 The NCAA uses a statute of limitations of four years.
 Thus, at any time the NCAA can open or re-open an investigation for an infraction occurring within the last four years.
 However, NCAA convention is to date violations based on when they learned about the infraction.
 Thus, events that had occurred far more than four years prior to the investigation came under its purview.
 The initial accident reports revealed several inconsistencies and violations that induced expanded investigation.

 Michigan admitted to the secondary NCAA violation of transporting a recruit more than 30 mi from campus.
 Questions were immediately raised about whether Taylor actually owned the vehicle involved in the crash.
 The NCAA asked for leasing documentation of Taylor's vehicle, and Michigan investigated the registrations of its players' vehicles.
 The university soon required that all the vehicles driven by its players be part of a special vehicle registration program.